hellpig/collatz/BOINC_test/README.md

 To find these, you may need to go to the "awesome\_ops" webpage, then go to Results, then you can search for in-progress tasks sorted by send-time.

 It is very important that tasks are not skipped, so find the oldest not-yet-returned workunit (as described above), then make sure all tasks have successfully returned between the last time you checked up to the oldest not-yet-returned workunit.
-Not wanting to skip tasks is why I require validation (due to things like most people not having ECC RAM).
+Not wanting to skip tasks is why I require validation (due to things like most people not having ECC memory).

 To remove old tasks from the database server, run db\_purge...
 [https://boinc.berkeley.edu/trac/wiki/DbPurge](https://boinc.berkeley.edu/trac/wiki/DbPurge)